Sutherland House School

 Students are admitted to our school through referral from their local authority.
 Referrals are processed on a rolling basis and that's why we are able to operate flexible entrance dates.

-The school only provides educational facilities for children and young people with a diagnosis of autism.
+The school provides educational facilities for children and young people with a diagnosis of autism.
 This includes those in the broader spectrum of the condition where the school can meet their special educational needs.

 We cater for the needs of students with a wide range of abilities and differences associated with the autism spectrum.